TimilsinaBimal/30-Day-Python-Challenge/readme.md

 ### **[Day 18](/day18.py):**

-Lefty keeps track of the length of each fish that he catches Below are the lengths in inches of the fish that he caught one day:
+Lefty keeps track of the length of each fish that he catches Below are the lengths in inches of the fish that he caught one day:<br>
-12, 13, 8, 10, 17
+12, 13, 8, 10, 17<br>
-What is the largest fish length that lefty caught that day?
+What is the largest fish length that lefty caught that day?<br>
 *Solve without using conditional statements and the loop.*

 ### **[Day 19](/day19.py):**